Differentiability of thermodynamical quantities in non-uniformly expanding dynamics: Statement of the main results

 \subsection{Strong statistical properties of equilibrium states}

-Let us first introduce some necessary definitions and collect from \cite{VV10,CV13} some of the known results on the existence and statistical properties of equilibrium states for this robust class of transformations.
+Let us first introduce the necessary definitions and collect from \cite{VV10,CV13} some results on the existence and statistical properties of equilibrium states for this robust class of transformations.
 Given a continuous map $f:M\to M$ and a potential $\phi:M \to \mathbb R$, the variational principle for the pressure asserts that

 where $\Ptop(f,\phi)$ denotes the topological pressure of $f$ with respect to $\phi$ and $h_\mu(f)$ denotes the metric entropy.
 An \textit{equilibrium state} for $f$ with respect to $\phi$ is an invariant measure that attains the supremum in the right hand side above.